lw8192/Red-Team-Dev/C/WinDbg.md

 > bp kernel32!recv
 > x notepad!*main     #if notepad was the process - examine symbol.
 > bp notepad!wWinMain  #set bp on main
 > bu   #set a breakpoint on an unresolved function - not loaded yet in the process memory space.
 Like a function from a loaded DLL.
+Enable verbose debug print:
+> ed nt!Kd_IHVDRIVER_Mask 0xf

 Breakpoints:
 > bl     #list breakpoints